Brian Blades: NFL career statistics

+Regular season

 Manslaughter conviction and acquittal

 Blades was charged with murder in the second degree for the death of his cousin, Charles Blades Jr. Blades initially pleaded "no contest" but later changed his plea to "not guilty" before the trial.
 Blades claimed the pistol accidentally discharged a round into his cousin during a struggle.
 During the trial, the prosecuting attorney and a gun expert staged a mock struggle with a blank filled gun, in which the gun accidentally discharged.

 After a jury convicted Blades of manslaughter, the presiding Judge Susan Lebow overturned the verdict 72 hours later, citing the prosecution's failure to provide enough evidence for conviction.
 The case was appealed to the Fourth District Court of Appeal, and the court upheld his acquittal.

 Personal life

 He is the older brother of former NFL cornerbacks Bennie Blades and Al Blades.
-He is also the uncle of former University of Pittsburgh and Washington Redskins linebacker H. B. Blades.
-He and his wife Tisha, 2 daughters Brittany and Brianne, and 1 son Brian II live in Ft.
+He is also the uncle of former Washington Redskins linebacker H. B. Blades.
+Blades and his wife Tisha, daughters Brittany and Brianne, and son Brian II live in Ft.
 Lauderdale, Florida.